parthiv-dev/decentralised-trading-platform/README.md

 ## Setup Instructions

-To run the Pokémon Card dApp locally, follow these steps.
+To run the Pokémon Card dApp locally, follow the steps in this section.

 > Note: We faced some issues when trying to deploy and run on FireFox.
 We suggest that the user uses Chromium-based browsers.